WP-Cassify/wp-cassify-develop/README.md

 Development and release environment for WP-CASSIFY - A WordPress CAS plugin
 ============================

-This project provides a development and testing environment for the WP-CASSIFY plugin - https://wordpress.org/plugins/wp-cassify - with a docker-compose file that sets up
+This project provides a development, release and testing environment for the WP-CASSIFY plugin

+The WP-CASSIFY plugin is a WordPress plugin that allows you to integrate a WordPress site with a CAS server.

+The plugin is available on the official WordPress plugin website at https://wordpress.org/plugins/wp-cassify

+For development purpose, the plugin is also available on GitHub from this official repository at https://github.com/WP-Cassify/wp-cassify-develop

+In this GitHub repository, the plugin itself is in the wp-cassify directory.

+So if you want to develop the plugin, you can clone this repository and edit the plugin in the wp-cassify directory.

+Next, you can send a pull request to this official repository.

+Before to send a pull request, you can test the plugin with the docker-compose file provided in this repository.

+Actually, at each pull request on this repository, the plugin is automatically tested with the docker-compose file provided in this repository.

+Read on for more details.

+## Docker compose

+The docker-compose file sets up
  * a WordPress instance with the WP-CASSIFY plugin installed
  * a MariaDB database
  * an Apereo CAS server